NeoHW/shell-csharp/README.md

-# Custom Shell in C#
+# A Zsh-like Shell written in C#

-This repository implements a custom shell in C# inspired by bash/zsh, adhering to clean coding practices.
+This repository implements a custom shell in C# inspired by zsh, adhering to clean coding practices.
 The shell includes essential functionalities like command execution, navigation, quoting, and redirection.

 ## Features